umasreeram/fraud-detection-page.github.io/README.md

 ## Motivation

 Fraud risk is everywhere.
 One major sector affected by fraud risk is the e-commerce industry.
-The e-commerce industry is able to collect a vast amount of data on indivudal transactions and can use that data to identify fraudsters.
-We are applying machine learning to detect online payment frauds in a e-commerce transaction dataset from IEEE Computational Intelligence Society (IEEE-CIS) and payment service company, Vesta Corporation.
+Online payment service companies are able to collect a vast amount of data on individuals and their transactions and use modeling to distinguish between fraudulent and non-fraudulent behaviors.
+In order to building our modeling skills and explore the field of fraud detection, we are applying machine learning to detect online payment frauds in a e-commerce transaction dataset from IEEE Computational Intelligence Society (IEEE-CIS) and payment service company, Vesta Corporation.

 ## Data & Preprocessing